 This information answers some common questions about seizures, including what to do if you or someone else has a seizure.
-The first section is for you, the patient, and the second part is for your family and friends.
+The first section is for you and the second part is for your family and friends.

 Having a seizure or watching someone have one can be very scary.
 For some people, it can also be embarrassing.
-Knowing what to do can help avoid an injury and may make it easier after the seizure.
-If others know how to help, they can prevent you from getting hurt.
+Knowing what to do can help you keep from getting hurt and may make it easier after the seizure.
+If others know how to help, they can also help keep you from getting hurt.

-A seizure is sudden, uncontrolled, electrical activity in the brain.
-It can take place at any time, and can change how you feel, behave, or sense things.
-There are different types of seizures based on the area of the brain affected.
+A seizure is sudden, uncontrolled change in your brain electrical activity.
+It can happen at any time and can change how you feel, act, or sense things.
+There are different types of seizures based on the area of your brain affected.

-- Jerking or stiffening on one side of the body.
+- Jerking or stiffening on one side of your body.

-- Changes to sensation, hearing, vision, smell, or taste.
+- Changes to any of your 5 senses (sensation, hearing, vision, smell, or taste).

-- A feeling of déjà vu, with or without loss of awareness.
+- A feeling of déjà vu, which is feeling like what’s happening has happened before.
+You can have this with or without loss of awareness.

-- Jerking motions of the arms and legs, which can cause you to fall.
+- Jerking motions of your arms and legs, which can cause you to fall.

-- A brain tumor or cancer that has spread to the brain
+- A brain tumor or cancer that has spread to your brain

-- An injury or infection in the brain
+- An injury or infection in your brain

 - A stroke